Efficiency of Dynamical Decoupling for (Almost) Any Spin-Boson Model: Concluding remarks

 Furthermore, our results about spin--boson models crucially rely on a new Trotter convergence theorem for multiple Hamiltonians (Theorem~\ref{thm:Trotter_convergence}), which extends a similar result already reported in Ref.~\cite{Burgarth2023} on the Trotterization between two Hamiltonians.
 Other than constituting the mathematical backbone of our results about spin--boson models, this theorem is \textit{per se} of major interest for dynamical decoupling.
 Indeed, save from specific examples like the model described in the motivating example or spin--spin interactions~\cite{Roetteler2008}, dynamical decoupling usually requires a decoupling set of cardinality larger than two.
 As such, other than being applicable to the spin--boson models considered in this paper, this theorem could foster a plethora of new quantitative estimates for the convergence speed of dynamical decoupling in many other systems of theoretical and practical interest.

-We conclude by commenting on four directions in which the results of the present paper could be further extended or improved: (i) obtaining estimates on the decoupling error in the trace norm, instead of the Hilbert--Schmidt norm, of the system components; (ii) replacing the qubit with a system of finite, but arbitrarily large, dimension (e.g. a qu$d$it or a family of multiple qubits); (iii) investigating the continuum limit for the boson bath; (iv) relaxing the assumption $\sum_k\omega_k^2|f_k|^2<\infty$ that was used to obtain our estimates.
+We conclude by commenting on four directions in which the results of the present paper could be further extended or improved: (i) replacing the qubit with a system of finite, but arbitrarily large, dimension (e.g. a qu$d$it or a family of multiple qubits); (ii) investigating the continuum limit for the boson bath; (iii) relaxing the assumption $\sum_k\omega_k^2|f_k|^2<\infty$ that was used to obtain our estimates; (iv) extending the bounds to other decoupling schemes with a faster convergence rate in the number of decoupling steps.